AnthonyAngatia/AnthonyAngatia/src/assets/snippets/angular-dark-mode.md

 @include angular-material-color($dark-theme);
 ```

-To toggle between the 2 themes, define 2 classes as below
+To toggle between the 2 themes, define 2 css classes as below

 ```scss
 .theme-dark {